matthewwall/weewx-interceptor/readme.txt

 This is a driver for weewx that receives and parses network traffic.
-It can be used with a variety of "internet bridge" devices such as the Acurite Internet Bridge, the Oregon Scientific LW301/302, the Fine Offset ObserverIP, or the LaCross GW1000U.
+It can be used with a variety of "internet bridge" devices such as the Acurite Internet Bridge, the Oregon Scientific LW301/302, the Fine Offset HP1000/WH2600, or the LaCross GW1000U.

 Warning!
 This driver is experimental.
-It is fully tested with the Acurite bridge, mostly functional with the ObserverIP, mostly functional with the LW stations, and not at all tested with the GW1000U.
+It is fully tested with the Acurite bridge, mostly functional with the Fine Offset HP1000 and WH2600, mostly functional with the Oregon Scientific LW stations, and not at all tested with the GW1000U.
 Feedback from anyone with the untested hardware would be greatly appreciated.
 My intent is to push these components into weewx once all of the different configurations are working properly.

 Installation